Bridging Research and Community: Insights From a Louisiana CEAL Regional Team Researcher

 FQHC community partners informed the focus area, design, and implementation of this research.
 They identified colorectal cancer screening as an important priority to focus their efforts on and highlighted financial incentives as a potentially effective strategy in their patient population.
 The intervention was delivered by FQHC clinic staff and integrated into the clinic’s routine outreach for colorectal cancer screening.

-We anticipate that our community engagement on this project will build trust with community partners, increase access to clinical trials, and improve inclusive engagement in clinical research for communities that are underrepresented and underserved.
-The evidence from this project will inform future program development and evaluation within FQHC healthcare systems to support evidence-based interventions in hard-to-reach populations.
+We anticipate that our community engagement on this project will build trust with community partners, increase access to clinical trials, and improve inclusive engagement in clinical research for communities that are underrepresented and most in need.
+The evidence from this project will inform future program development and evaluation within FQHC health care systems to support evidence-based interventions in hard-to-reach populations.

-LA-CEAL is grateful for the support of the NIH and its Community Engagement Alliance initiative that prioritizes community outreach and engagement for underserved and hard to reach populations that have been traditionally underrepresented in clinical research.
+LA-CEAL is grateful for the support of the NIH and its Community Engagement Alliance initiative that prioritizes community outreach and engagement for hard-to-reach populations that have been traditionally underrepresented in clinical research.

 What are you looking forward to at the APHA conference?